 The scientific interests of Professor Fornasiero are in the field of material chemistry, with attention to the design and development of multi-functional metal-oxide nanosystems for their advanced applications in energy related material science and environmental heterogeneous catalysis.
 Additional info at http://www.dsch.units.it/~fornasiero/staff_fornasiero_page.htm

 Heterogeneous transition metal catalysts are generally based on nanoparticles, that nowadays can be synthesize with uniform size and shape.
 The extraordinary advances in material science support a new vision for nanoscale-inspired design and synthesis of industrially important catalysts.
 This precise structural and morphological control, coupled with the possibility to modulate the metal-support interactions, allowed us to have a step change increase in the activity, selectivity and stability of many industrially and environmentally important catalysts.
-In this context, renewable energy conversion, pollution prevention and control are the real challenge of the 21st century and the focus of the talk.
+Furthermore, single atom catalysts and metal-free based materials are becoming an essential strategy in sustainable catalysis.
+In this context, solar fuel production, H2 production, renewable energy conversion and CO2 transformation are the real challenge of the 21st century and the focus of the present talk.